 As temperatures reach 85-90° F and high humidity compounds the ambient heat chickens are vulnerable to heat stress.
 Just as dogs pant when they are hot as they are unable to sweat to cool down through their coats and skin, chickens cannot sweat through their skin and feathered coated bodies and will pant when overheated.
+Learn how to keep chickens cool in summer and extreme heat below.

 Both species rely on their feet to dissipate heat and both species will move their tongues back and forth to try and cool down.
 Chickens will flap their combs and take their wings away from their bodies to mitigate the adverse effects of heat.
 Lost egg production, lethargy and inappetence are all signs of heat stress.